 We analyze the interrelation between personality traits and German business students’ propensity to select financial accounting, management accounting, tax accounting, or corporate finance as their major field of study, to seek a first job in one of these areas as well as their intention to pursue a professional examination in audit or tax.
-The study is based on a survey of 428 students from a German university.
-Personality traits are measured using the Big Five Inventory, commonly used in psychology and human resources.
+The study is based on a survey of 428 students at a German university.
+Personality traits are measured using the Big Five Inventory, commonly used in psychology and human resources research.
 In contrast to prior studies, we differentiate between students in management, financial and tax accounting as well as finance.
-Our results indicate different personality traits for students interested in management accounting and corporate finance compared to those interested in financial and tax accounting.
-Particularly the latter exhibit higher scores in consciousness (i.e., ethical and responsible behavior) as well as lower scores in openness to experience (i.e., conservative values and judging in conventional terms) and neuroticism.
-However, effects are weaker for financial accounting students.
-With regard to the intention of a first job, financial accountants are closer to business students in general.
-Students interested in professional examinations display distinctive personality traits as well.
+Our results indicate stronger differences in personality traits within a certain subfield (e.g., tax accounting) and between subfields (e.g., financial accounting compared to all other subfields) than between accounting and non-accounting students.
+Our additional analyses indicate that differences in personality traits between subfields are susceptible to individual differences, such as the socio-demographic background.

 Keywords: accounting education, career paths, business administration, human resources, Big five inventory, Germany